-I am an early career social researcher working at the Centre for Mountain Studies at Perth College-University of the Highlands and Islands on issues around sustainability and rural development.
-My research interests are focused on the challenges and opportunities for sustainable social development and governance of rural areas, and I am currently participating in several collaborative international projects around those topics: SHAPE – Sustainable Heritage Areas: Partnerships for Ecotourism, BRIDGES – Balanced Regional Development in areas with Geographic Specificities, SIMRA – Social Innovation in Marginalised Rural Areas.
+Before that, I worked at the Centre for Mountain Studies at Perth College-University of the Highlands and Islands on issues around sustainability and rural development.
+There, I participated in several collaborative international projects around those topics: SHAPE – Sustainable Heritage Areas: Partnerships for Ecotourism, BRIDGES – Balanced Regional Development in areas with Geographic Specificities, SIMRA – Social Innovation in Marginalised Rural Areas.

 I completed my PhD at University of Valencia in Spain.
-In my PhD, I looked at social exclusion in rural areas and the local policies addressing it, to better understand the role of small local Councils and communities in social exclusion and inclusion processes.
+In my PhD, I looked at social exclusion in rural areas and the local policies addressing it to better understand the role of small local Councils and communities in social exclusion and inclusion processes.
 Previously, I completed a Master in Management and Promotion of Local Development and a Bachelor in Political Science at the University of Valencia.

 Updated information about my current research and links to new papers is available on my Hutton staff page.
 I also have a profile in ResearchGate where you can find most of my papers (e.g. on poverty and social exclusion in rural areas, rural women, social innovation, narratives of rurality).
 I am also an Editorial Board Member of the journal of local development Terra: Revista de Desarrollo Local.
 I participate regularly at international conferences, including the European Rural Sociology Conferences.
 And I tweet as @DianaEValero